Skip to main content

 Decision: Hybrid (Buy + Customize)

 Rationale: Volume could justify build, but core needs are standard.
-Better to buy base solution and build custom rules for specialized terminology.
+Better to buy the base solution and build custom rules for specialized terminology.

 Example 3: Language Service Provider